The Bay of Kotor

 We took a walking tour here with Raian, one of the guides who are part of a small collective tour agency called Miro and Sons.
 We highly recommend this guy.
 He was engaging and knew how to tell a great story.
 He also knows the history of Kotor like the back of his hand and can tell you the story behind things as prominent as the clock tower to things as small as some random relic in a church.

-The cities of Kotor Bay, and Kotor in particular have a wide variety of influences, although most prominent are the styles and customs that stem from the Orthodox and Catholic churches, and also from the time Venice was a big influence in the region.
+The cities of Kotor Bay, and Kotor in particular, exhibit a wide variety of architectural influences, although the most prominent are the styles and customs that stem from the Orthodox and Catholic churches, and also from the time Venice was a big power in the region.

 The influence of Venice is everywhere in Perast, with its Baroque palaces and Catholic churches.
 I enjoyed our afternoon here in this quiet town across the bay from Kotor.
 You can of course visit some of the churches – there are plenty, Catholic and Orthodox alike – but we chose to spend our time sipping wine and eating seafood in one of the many restaurants along the shore.

 The buildings here are full of character and authentically preserved, and like Kotor, filled with varied architecture of great quality.
 As you stroll along the bay, you’ll notice how each building differs slightly from the other, yet how all their styles come together quite harmoniously.

 I absolutely adore all the little details that stand out – a decorated awning, a doorway carved with floral motifs, a balcony over-hanging with creepers – such touches make the place truly alive.

 Both Kotor and Perast can become a little overwhelming if there are large cruise ships in the harbour.
 During such time, these small cities can become overrun with tourists, which I feel they do not have the capacity to handle adequately.